inetsoft-technology/stylebi/README.md

 ## Quickstart

 You will need Docker installed with a version 1.29.0 or later of Docker Compose.

 If you are using Docker Desktop, Docker Compose is already included.
+Docker Desktop for Windows, Mac and Linux is available here [https://www.docker.com/products/docker-desktop/]

 Copy the [community-examples/docker-compose.yaml](community-examples/docker-compose.yaml) file from this repository to the Docker host machine.